wencongzhao/bug_report/vendors/itsourcecode.com/advanced-school-management-system/XSS-1.md

 Tested on Windows 10, phpStudy

-There is an exemple with alert:
+There is an example with alert:

 ```sql
 POST /school/index.php HTTP/1.1